edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 #### Cache Key Query String {/*cache-key-query-string*/}

-Determines whether the cache-key will include or exclude query string parameters associated with a request.
+Determines whether the cache key will include or exclude query string parameters associated with a request.

 Include or exclude all query string parameters through the `Include All` or `Exclude All` modes.
 Alternatively, include or exclude specific query string parameters through the `Include` or `Include All Except` modes.

--   **Include All:** Indicates that a unique cache-key will be created for each request to an asset that includes a unique query string.
+-   **Include All:** Indicates that a unique cache key will be created for each request to an asset that includes a unique query string.

     <Callout type="info">